 Suggested prerequisite: HIS 101 United States History I, or equivalent recommended.

-This course examines the conditions in both the American colonies and Great Britain that caused resentment, rebellion, a declaration of independence, war, and eventually led to the formation of a new kind of government.
-This course will be a thematic exploration into some important historical problems that remain central to American life and culture, including the origins and development of democracy and republicanism, the role of women, slaves, and Native Americans in the upheaval, and the way we frame our nation's founding today.
-Through primary and secondary source analysis, students in this course will also gain valuable research, writing, and critical thinking skills useful in a wide variety of careers.
+This course examines conditions both in Great Britain and in the American colonies that caused resentment, rebellion, a military uprising, a declaration of independence, and a persistent eight-year-long war.
+Students will examine how the colonies successfully broke away from Great Britain and how the former colonies formed themselves into a new polity with a new kind of government.
+This course will be a thematic exploration into some of the important historical problems during revolutionary America.
+Many of these problems remain central to the history of American life and culture - the origins and development of democracy and republicanism, the founding of a new type of government, and the way we frame our nation's founding today.
+Through primary and secondary source analysis, students in this course will also gain valuable research, writing, and critical thinking skills.